AlmasM/EmotionDetection/README.md

     1.3 plt.savefig() in the vis_detections() method
   2. Run the code as in Step 3 of Installation of `face-py-faster-rcnn`

+  **General Note: **

+  After updating the directory names, if you get 'asType' error, it means that directory isn't being read properly.
+In other words, recheck by asserting or printing directories you visit.

 ### Installing Face Recognition package using dlib
   1. Install dlib using either Method 1 or Method 2.